-In addition to the protective laws described above, Suffolk County has a local Human Rights law that addresses discrimination which outlaws housing discrimination based on status as a Victim of Domestic Violence, Military Status and Veteran Status.
-Nassau County has the same protections covered under Federal and State laws, plus Veterans' status and Ethnicity.
+In addition to the protective laws described above, Suffolk County has a local Human Rights law that addresses discrimination which outlaws housing discrimination based on status as a Victim of Domestic Violence, Group Identity (including age, alienage, citizenship, sexual orientation, and military status) and Veteran Status.
+Nassau County has the same protections covered under Federal and State laws, plus Veterans' status, First Responder Status and Ethnicity.
 Contact Long Island Housing Services for information related to enhanced enforcement provisions of the Counties' local laws.
 Reporting these violations is urged!